Blaspsoft/onym/README.md

 ];
 ```

-These defaults can be overridden on a per-call basis using the `options` parameter in the `make()` method.
+These defaults can be overridden on a per-call basis using the `options` parameter in the `make()` and in all strategy methods.

 ## License